jessicawyz/tp/docs/DeveloperGuide.md

 * 2a.
 There is an error in processing the request.

     * 2a1.
-AddressBook displays an error message in red.
+TuteeTally displays an error message in red.

   Use case ends.